davide2894/memory/project-journal.md

 9:23am - time and moves ok, stars now.

 9:44am - even this is done.
 For the moment I think JS is good to go.
 Now it styling turn

+/////////////////////////////////////////////////
+## Day 6 - Mon 26/3/18
+5:48am - it's all about style today.
+I should make a responsive style for the game.
+Since I want to deliver the project by tomorrow night, I should meet the reqs.
+I'll use CSS Grid for the overall layout, and Flexbox to style the divs internally.

+7:10am - alright.
+I chose the game tbeme.
+It will be 80s DB.
+For these I need:
+- press 2p font
+- a paired up font like roboto
+- db 80s wallpaper bg
+- 8 db chars sprites

+Steps I should make:
+v set fonts
+v back of the card: orange with red star icon at the center v download sprites
+- adust sprite sizes
+- download wallpaper
+- insert wallpaper
+- style modal
+- do tablet
+- do mobile

+I should take the font.

+7:24am - font imported.
+Next is to replace restart button w/ relative icon

+8:31am - I placed the icon and it works as the button.
+Let me make the back of the card as a dragon ball

+9:04am - added that.
+Next is to download sprites

+11:19am - wo, sprite took more than expected.
+Next is to adjust the sprite imgs that need to.
+They are: v frieza v kame v cell v trunks v piccolo

+11:45am - ok, done.
+Next is the wallpaper.
+I need to find a wallpaper that I can use as bg.

+12:00pm - I couldn't find a wallpaper yet.
+Options are two:
+1. save it for the game and use it for modal
+2. use a bg for game and one for modal

+I'll go for two.
+When I come here tomorrow I will have to:
+- make a bg (try with shenron)
+- style modal
+- make tablet version
+- make laptop version